A camping heated blanket can mean the difference between being miserable and cozy if you’re camping in chilly temperatures.

 When we camp in our van in winter, we only use 18-degree sleeping bags.
 We also wear hats and long johns to stay warm.
 This is plenty for us!
 So, if you decide you don’t want to deal with propane or electric heat, just buy a really good sleeping bag and call it good.

-This Joule bag from REI is what I use and recommend:
+This Joule bag from REI is what I use and recommend.

-A campervan electric blanket is an affordable way to get warm when you’re living van life in winter.
+A camping electric blanket is an affordable way to get warm when you’re living van life in winter.
 12-volt heated camping blankets have a fairly low wattage draw, and can be plugged into a cigarette lighter, inverter or portable power station.

 That being said, a heated blanket for camping still takes significantly more power than a diesel or gas heater or a propane heater.

 You can’t leave it plugged into your car overnight without risking a dead battery.

 To see other options for keeping a campervan warm in winter, head here: Heating a Van in Winter: The Best Campervan Heating Options